Skip to main content

 Mid-Year Tenant Move-Out: CAM Reconciliation for Vacated Space

-When a tenant vacates mid-year, their CAM reconciliation must cover only their occupancy period — and the vacant space creates downstream calculation complications.
+When a tenant vacates mid-year, their CAM reconciliation covers only their occupancy period.
+The vacant space creates calculation complications for the rest of your pool.

 Read Post